Summer Pockets: Reflection Blue

 An upgraded version of the game titled Summer Pockets Reflection Blue was released on June 26, 2020 for Windows.
 Two separate editions were released: a limited edition, and a more expensive special edition that comes bundled with more content.
 Both editions came bundled with an official guide book titled Torishirojima Kankō Nisshi 2 (鳥白島観光日誌2, Torishirojima Sightseeing Journal 2), remix albums, and other promotional items totaling seven in all.
 The special edition was also bundled with an art book, an acrylic stand, a mini plush toy of Inari, a T-shirt, a necklace, a book jacket, and a Summer Pockets holographic card set.
 Leading up to its release, 23 artists drew illustrations of the game's characters and offered comments from March 3 to July 2, 2020 to promote the game.
 There were also five short one-shot manga drawn by separate authors released from June 4–22, 2020.

 Originally conceived as a fan disc, Key later decided to release it as a new version of the game with various additions, and it is made by the same staff as the original game.
 Reflection Blue has four additional routes: two heroine routes for Miki Nomura and Shizuku Mizuori from Summer Pockets, a route for the new heroine Shiki Kamiyama, and a separate route for Umi Kato.
 Kai wrote the scenario for Miki's, Umi's and Shiki's routes, and Hasama wrote Shizuku's story.
 There are also new everyday life scenarios featuring the characters interacting and having fun together, and this includes an upgrade to the table tennis minigame.
 A 224-page art book titled Summer Pockets Visual Fanbook was released on May 24, 2019 by Visual Arts.
 The art book contains story summaries of the game's scenarios, information on the cast of characters, interviews from the production staff, and illustrations featuring art from the game.
 A 352-page revised edition of the art book with additional content from Reflection Blue titled Summer Pockets Reflection Blue Visual Fanbook was released on February 25, 2022 by Visual Arts.

 Reflection Blue was ported to Android on August 20, 2020, and to iOS on April 27, 2021.
 Prototype released a version on the Nintendo Switch on July 1, 2021, and followed with a PlayStation 4 port on July 21, 2022.
+Reflection Blue was released by Visual Arts on June 27, 2025 on Steam with Japanese, English and Simplified Chinese text support.